ianks/ianks.github.io/_posts/2015-01-29-introduction-to-nodejs-streams.md

 ---

 This is a light-hearted introduction to using Streams in Node.js.
-I will walk you though building a stream capable of piping your terminal output to a browser.
+I will walk you through building a stream capable of piping your terminal output to a browser.
 It is meant to be fun, and hopefully you can learn a few things along the way.